How Is Penile Cancer Diagnosed?

 This type of biopsy is often done to see if enlarged lymph nodes contain cancer.
 It is not used to sample lesions on the penis itself.
 This procedure can be done in a doctor’s office or clinic.

 Surgical biopsy: In some cases, the lymph nodes are not checked with FNA, but instead through surgery to remove one or more lymph nodes.
-These surgical lymph node biopsies, which include sentinel lymph node biopsy and lymphadenectomy, are described in the section “ Surgery for penile cancer.”
+These surgical lymph node biopsies, which include sentinel lymph node biopsy and lymphadenectomy, are described in Surgery for Penile Cancer.

-To learn more about biopsies, see our document Testing Biopsy and Cytology Specimens for Cancer.
+To learn more about biopsies, see Testing Biopsy and Cytology Specimens for Cancer.

 Imaging tests use x-rays, magnetic fields, or sound waves to create pictures of the inside of your body.
 If the doctor thinks the cancer is advanced or has spread, then one or more of these tests may be ordered to help determine the stage of the cancer.